lapinek/platform-scripting/README.Examples.md

     ### The First Scripted Decision Node

-    The Action Interface, the callbacks, and other functionality can be provided by the AM's Java API.
+    The Action Interface, the callbacks, and other functionality can be provided by the Java API.
 It is easier to consume with a Groovy script, so we will take a look at a Groovy example first:

     ```groovy
     /*